authelia/authelia/docs/content/en/overview/security/measures.md

 Authelia by default ensures that the SMTP server connection is secured via TLS prior to sending sensitive information.

 The [disable_require_tls](../../configuration/notifications/smtp.md#disable_require_tls) option disables this requirement which means the emails may be sent in cleartext.
 This is the least secure option as it effectively removes the validation of SMTP certificates and makes using an encrypted connection with TLS optional.

 This means not only can the vulnerabilities of the [skip_verify](#configuration-option-tlsskip_verify) option be exploited, but any router or switch along the route of the email which receives the packets could be used to silently exploit the cleartext nature of the connection to manipulate the email in transit.

 This is only usable currently with authentication disabled (_comment out the password_), and as such is only an option for SMTP servers that allow unauthenticated relaying (bad practice).

 ### SMTP Ports

 All SMTP connections begin as [cleartext], and then negotiate to upgrade to a secure TLS connection via STARTTLS.

 The [`submissions` service][service-submissions] (_typically port 465_) is an exception to this rule, where the connection begins immediately secured with TLS (_similar to HTTPS_).
 When the configured [port for SMTP][docs-config-smtp-port] is set to `465`, Authelia will initiate TLS connections without requiring STARTTLS negotiation.

 When the `submissions` service port is available, it [should be preferred][port-465] over any STARTTLS port for submitting mail.

-**NOTE:** Prior to 2018, port 465 was previously assigned for a similar purpose known as [`smtps`][port-465] (_A TLS only equivalent of the `smtp` port 25_), which it had been deprecated for .
+**NOTE:** Prior to 2018, port 465 was previously assigned for a similar purpose known as [`smtps`][port-465] (_A TLS only equivalent of the `smtp` port 25_), which it had been deprecated for.
 Port 465 has since been re-assigned for only supporting mail submission (_which unlike SMTP transfers via port 25, [requires authentication][smtp-auth]_), similar to port 587 (_the `submission` port, a common alternative that uses STARTTLS instead_).

 [docs-config-smtp-port]: ../../configuration/notifications/smtp.md#port
 [cleartext]: https://cwe.mitre.org/data/definitions/312.html